Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Introduction

 \section{Introduction}

-Heavy-ion collisions are expected to produce the strongest electromagnetic (EM) fields in the known Universe, of order $10^{15}$ Tesla~\cite{skokovEstimateMagneticField2009,mclerranCommentsElectromagneticField2014}.
+Heavy-ion collisions are expected to produce the strongest electromagnetic (EM) fields in the known Universe, of order $10^{15}$ Tesla~\cite{Norbeck2006,skokovEstimateMagneticField2009,mclerranCommentsElectromagneticField2014}.
 In both Quantum Electrodynamics (QED)~\cite{battestiHighMagneticFields2018,hattoriVacuumBirefringenceStrong2013} and Quantum Chromodynamics (QCD)~\cite{asakawaElectricChargeSeparation2010,skokovChiralMagneticEffect2017}, such strong EM fields are expected to lead to various exotic phenomena and have therefore been a source of intense study over the decades.
-Recently, there has been a large amount of experimental and theoretical interest in emergent magnetohydrodynamical QCD phenomena~\cite{kharzeevChiralMagneticVortical2015} that may arise in heavy ion collisions (HIC).
+Recently, there has been a large amount of experimental and theoretical interest in emergent magnetohydrodynamical QCD phenomena~\cite{kharzeevChiralMagneticVortical2015} that may arise in heavy-ion collisions (HIC).
 Specifically, the Chiral Magnetic Effect (CME)~\cite{fukushimaChiralMagneticEffect2008a,kharzeevEffectsTopologicalCharge2007}, an anomalous electric current driven by chiral imbalances, has been searched for and studied extensively~\cite{buividovichNumericalEvidenceChiral2009,wangSearchChiralMagnetic2018,zhaoExperimentalSearchesChiral2019}.
-However, the realization of such phenomenal requires the presence of extremely strong electromagnetic fields simultaneous with the production of a quark-gluon plasma.
-While heavy-ions are expected to produce sufficiently strong fields for these exotic phenomena, there has previously been no clear experimental measurement of the field strengths.
+However, the realization of such phenomena requires the presence of extremely strong electromagnetic fields simultaneous with the production of a quark-gluon plasma (QGP).
+While heavy-ions are expected to produce sufficiently strong fields for these exotic phenomena, previously there has not been any clear experimental measurement of the field strengths.